elixirschool/elixirschool/lessons/basics/testing.md

 ## ExTest

-Elixir's builtin test framework is ExUnit and it includes everything we need to thoroughly test our code.
+Elixir's built-in test framework is ExUnit and it includes everything we need to thoroughly test our code.
 Before moving on it is important to note that tests are implemented as Elixir scripts so we need to use the `.exs` file extension.
 Before we can run our tests we need to start ExUnit with `ExUnit.start()`, this is most commonly done in `test/test_helper.exs`.

 When we generated our example project in the previous lesson, mix was helpful enough to create a simple test for us, we can find it at `test/example_test.exs`: